AntonellaCoder/dotfiles/README.md

-# Setting up the New Macbook M1 apple ARM
+# Setting up a New Macbook M1 apple ARM
 # For web development - 2021

 #### Install Development tools